 Within the first 2-3 weeks of staying in our sober living homes, participants must be working, attending school or volunteering.
 This is an important step in reclaiming a sense of purpose and finding long-lasting fulfillment.

-Our sober living homes are a valuable option for transitioning from treatment into long-term sobriety.
-Contact us at 720-577-4422 or firstname.lastname@example.org to learn more today.
+Our Boulder sober living homes and intensive outpatient program are a valuable option for transitioning from treatment into long-term sobriety.
+Contact us at 720-577-4422 or email@example.com to learn more today.